LFPy/LFPy/information.rst

 1. Subversion, in order to download the code from the repository
 2. Python, seems to work fine with recent python since 2.6.x (2.6.6 or newer recommended), 2.7.x works fine.
-3. Python modules numpy, scipy, matplotlit
+3. Python modules numpy, scipy, matplotlib
-4. NEURON (from www.neuron.yale.edu) compiled as a python module, so the following should execute without error in the terminal:
+4. NEURON (from www.neuron.yale.edu) compiled as a Python module, so the following should execute without error in the terminal:
     ::
         ipython
         >>> import neuron
         >>> neuron.test()

-5. Cython (C-extencions for python, cython.org) to speed up simulations of extracellular fields.
+5. Cython (C-extensions for python, cython.org) to speed up simulations of extracellular fields

-    Cython version 0.11 known to fail, works with version >= 0.14.
+In Ubuntu 10.4LTS you may use Synaptic to install subversion, python2.6-dev, numpy, scipy and matplotlib.
+Note that the cython version in Ubuntu repositories (0.11) will not work, please install the current version from cython.org (tested with 0.15.1).
+The easiest way to install NEURON as a Python module is to download a .deb package from Eilif Muller's webpage (http://neuralensemble.org/people/eilifmuller/software.html).
+(The command to compile NEURON mechanisms is then /opt/nrn/i686/bin/nrnivmodl)

 Installation
 ============